Price

 Day 3Sail Drake Passage

-Day 5Sail Drake Passage
+Day 11Sail the Drake Passage

-Day 6Scenic Sailing: Cape Horn
+Day 12Scenic Sailing: Cape Horn

 Rising above the point where the Atlantic and Pacific Oceans converge, Cape Horn, named for the Dutch city of Hoorn in The Netherlands, is part of the Hermite Islands archipelago.
 This remote, stark and treeless place is often considered the continent’s southernmost point.
 Soaring from Hornos Island is an enormous prehistoric-looking massif of Jurassic volcanic rock.
 Atop, stands its historic lighthouse near the water’s edge.
 A beacon of assurance and safety for countless sailors since 1991, it is the world’s southernmost traditional-style lighthouse.

-Day 7Ushuaia, Argentina
+Day 13Ushuaia, Argentina

 The “city at the end of the world” is one of the planet’s most breathtaking destinations; Andean peaks, pristine lakes and boreal forests create a dramatic backdrop, surrounding this captivating coastal town.
-Although Ushuaia lies more than 600 miles north of Antarctica, the city’s port is still the closest to the white continent and the starting point for its exploration.
+Although Ushuaia lies more than 600 miles north of Antarctica, the city’s port is still the closest to the “Last Continent” and the starting point for its exploration.
 The majesty of Antarctica’s landscape attracts visitors seeking adventure, with its packed ice plains, rugged mountains and abundance of wildlife, such as whales, seals and various species of penguin.

-Day 8Scenic Sailing: Cape Horn
+Day 14Scenic Sailing: Cape Horn

 Called Cabo de Hornos in Spanish, Cape Horn is a steep rocky headland located off the southern tip of mainland South America on Hornos Island in the Tierra del Fuego archipelago.
 It marks the northern boundary of the Drake Passage and where the Atlantic and the Pacific Oceans meet.
 The cape was first rounded in 1616 by Dutch navigator Willem Schouten and Belgian Jacob Le Maire.
 Navigating the waters around the cape are a challenge because of the area’s treacherous winds, large waves and fierce currents, as well as many icebergs.